streamingfast/firehose-docs/concepts/README.md

 #### Firehose Component in Detail

-The next step is to learn about the individual Firehose [components](components.md) and how they work together.&#x20;
+The next step is to learn about the individual Firehose [components](components.md) and how they work together.